Understanding the electricity generation process and how power gets to your home can help you make eco-conscious and cost-saving choices.

 - In some states, you can choose your electricity supplier, allowing you to support more renewable energy and reduce your household’s carbon footprint.

-At its core, electricity is simply the flow of electrical power or charge.
-It happens when electrons move from one atom to another.
+At its core, electricity is a secondary form of energy resulting from the movement of tiny particles called electrons.
 But how is electricity generated on a scale large enough to power entire cities?
-The answer usually involves a spinning turbine.
-Most power plants use a fuel source to heat water, creating steam that pushes the blades of a giant turbine.
-This turbine connects to a generator containing large magnets and copper wire.
-As the magnets spin inside the wire coils, they force electrons to move, creating a steady flow of electrical current.
-While most power plants use steam, it is worth noting that some methods, like wind and solar, bypass the boiling water phase entirely.
+For most power plants, the answer involves harnessing the principle of electromagnetism.
+A fuel source is typically used to heat water, creating highly pressurized steam that pushes the massive blades of a spinning turbine.
+This turbine is connected to a generator containing large magnets and copper wire coils.
+As these magnets spin inside the coils, they force electrons to flow continuously, creating the steady electrical current that eventually travels to your home.
+While most power plants rely on steam, methods like wind and solar bypass the boiling water phase entirely.

 While the mechanical process remains largely the same across the board, the methods used to spin those turbines vary widely.
 Here are the main types of power plants generating energy today: